How to Find and Kill a Stuck xp_cmdshell Process in SQL Server

 external process does not exit on its own.
 That’s why it’s important to locate and terminate the actual

-process itself — ensuring that both the SQL session and the Windows process are stopped.
+xp_cmdshell process itself — ensuring that both the SQL session and the Windows process are stopped.

-directly from SQL Server Management Studio.
+This happened to me while testing a process with xp_cmdshell directly from SQL Server Management Studio.
 My SSMS instance locked up completely, forcing me to close it

-process kept running in the background on the SQL Server.
+through Task Manager.
+Without realizing it, the xp_cmdshell process kept running in the background on the SQL Server.
 Killing the session ID from SQL had no effect — the

 process continued running until I found its Process ID (PID) and terminated it directly from the operating system.

-should be enabled only in trusted environments and disabled when not needed.
+xp_cmdshell should be enabled only in trusted environments and disabled when not needed.

 Killing the wrong PID can affect other tasks on the server.
 Always double-check the PID before killing a process to avoid stopping unrelated tasks.
 Proceed with caution.